factory51/gig/task_3/README.md

 ### Manage Bands / Tracks / Performers / Achievements

-Several assumptions where made when creating the structure to store information relating to music in general
+Several assumptions were made when creating the structure to store information relating to music in general

-- An album can either belong to a band (multiple members), to a solo artist, or can be a compliation of multiple unrelated tracks by various artists, this is represented in the table `album_types`.
+- An album can either belong to a band (multiple members), to a solo artist, or can be a compilation of multiple unrelated tracks by various artists, this is represented in the table `album_types`.

 ```